Experiencing an injury is terrifying.

 It’s been eight years since the injury, and I still get pain from it.
 From my early twenties through today, I’ve had to do special stretches to help manage the discomfort.
 In other words, the pain is chronic.

 It’s one thing to be injured, it’s another to be cheated.
-The team at Legal One Law Group will make sure that neither happen to their clients.
+The team at Legal One Law Group, APC will make sure that neither happens to their clients.